RegardsOss/RegardsOss.github.io/_docs/getting-started/swarm.md

 ## Requirements

-We won't threat here how to setup these requirements as they have some good tutorials outhere.
+We won't treat here how to setup these requirements as they have some good tutorials outhere.

 ### Software requirements